bangle-io/bangle-editor/bangle-core/api.md

 - {text.pluginsParamKeybindings}

 - **markdownShortcut**: ?boolean=`true`\
   Enable the markdown shortcut for creating an ordered list.
-Type `1.` followed by a space to create an ordered list on an empty paragraph.
+Type `1.` followed by a space to create an ordered list.

 ### defaultKeys: {link.Keybindings}